geofront-auth/geofront-cli/README.rst

 To be released.

 - Dropped support of Python 2.6 and 3.2.
-- ``geofront-cli go`` was introduced.
+- ``geofront-cli go`` command and its alias shortcut ``gfg`` was introduced.
   It's an interactive user interface to select a remote and SSH to it at once.
 - Fixed verification failure of SSL certificates when Python was installed using Homebrew on macOS.
 Now it depends on Certifi_.
 - Now the output list of ``geofront-cli remotes`` is sorted.